Mrs S Reynolds

 At present I am enjoying being part of both the Reception and Year 2 teams; working 1 day a week in each year group.

-In my spare time I am busy looking after my son George and spending time with my husband.
+In my spare time I am busy looking after my young children and spending time with my husband.
 We enjoy spending lots of time outdoors; walking, gardening and exploring

 Mrs E Phillips